mitmedialab/MappingPoliceViolence-Scaper/README.md

 ### Notes:

 Remember to flush your local redis cache if any of the controversies have been updated.
-Do this by running `cache.clean()` in the Python console.
+Do this by running the `__init__.py` and then running `cache.clean()` in the Python console.